 The Rolex Datejust 41 is not for everybody.
 First of all, it’s a Rolex, a fact that many will take immediate issue with.
-Secondly, it looks kind of boring, like maybe something your father (or his father) would wear.
-Look beyond these initial first impressions however and I think you’ll find it’s actually the perfect every day watch, especially for corporate wear.
+Second, it looks kind of boring, like something your father (or his father) would wear.
+Look beyond these initial doubts, however, and you will find it is the perfect every day watch.
+Read on to discover exactly why.

 The Rolex Datejust 41

-Classic and elegant, the Rolex Datejust 41 makes a statement on the wrist but without the additional heft of a full-blown tool watch.
-It looks great with a suit and tie and has just enough authority to let people know you mean business without overstepping your place.
-In fact, the only real problem with this watch is that, up until very recently, the only ‘steel’ option was two-tone with 18k yellow gold links and fluted bezel and a champagne dial (a nice watch no doubt but a little too old-school for my tastes).
+Classic and elegant, the Rolex Datejust 41 makes a strong yet subtle statement on the wrist.
+It looks great with a suit and tie and lets people know you mean business.
+Its main drawback?
+The only ‘steel’ option was yellow Rolesor.
+That’s Rolex speak for steel with 18k yellow gold links and fluted bezel and a champagne dial.
+A nice watch no doubt but a little too old-school for my tastes.

 Not so anymore.
-At Baselworld 2017 it was announced that the Rolex Datejust 41 would now also be available in a much hipper full steel version, with or without a white gold fluted bezel depending on your preference.
-Not only does this make this classic model a lot more accessible and appealing to a younger audience, it also makes it a lot more wearable on a day-to-day basis.
+The Rolex Datejust 41 is now available in a much hipper full steel version.
+Best of all, it comes with or without a white gold fluted bezel depending on your preference.
+Now, this classic model has become a lot more accessible and appealing to a younger audience.
+It’s also more wearable on a day-to-day basis.

-You also get a lot of bang for your buck.
+With the Datejust 41, you get a lot of bang for your buck.
 Remember, this is Rolex after all.
-For starters, the Oyster case of the Rolex Datejust 41 is guaranteed waterproof to a depth of 100 metres (330 feet) and is fitted with the Twinlock double waterproofness system, with the winding crown screwing down securely against the case.
-Meanwhile the crystal, with a Cyclops lens at 3 o’clock for easy reading of the date, is made of sapphire, while the middle case is crafted from a solid block of 904L steel.
+As the name suggests, the Rolex Datejust 41 comes in a 41mm Oyster case, waterproof to a depth of 100 metres (330 feet).
+That’s thanks to the brand’s patented Twinlock double waterproofness system.
+The winding crown screws down against the case to ensure a secure seal.
+The crystal, with iconic Cyclops lens at 3 o’clock for easy reading of the date, is made of sapphire.
+The middle case is crafted from a solid block of 904L steel.

-Inside is the calibre 3235, a self-winding mechanical movement entirely developed and manufactured by Rolex.
-It boasts 14 patents in total, including the new Chronergy escapement patented by Rolex, which combines high energy efficiency with great dependability.
+Inside is the calibre 3235.
+This self-winding mechanical movement is developed and manufactured by Rolex.
+It boasts 14 patents in total, including the new Chronergy escapement.
+This escapement combines high energy efficiency with great dependability.
 Made of nickel-phosphorus, it is also insensitive to magnetic interference.
-Thanks to its new barrel architecture and the escapement’s superior efficiency, the calibre 3235 offers a healthy power reserve of approximately 70 hours.
-Plus it carries the Superlative Chronometer certification redefined by Rolex in 2015, which basically means it is exceptionally accurate (−2/+2 seconds per day) and reliable.
+New barrel architecture and superior efficiency means a power reserve of 70 hours.
+The 3235 carries the Superlative Chronometer certification redefined by Rolex in 2015.
+This means it is very accurate (−2/+2 seconds per day) and reliable.

-Offered on your choice of either a stainless steel Oyster or Jubilee bracelet (my preference is for the former), both feature the new concealed attachment system beneath the bezel, meaning the bracelet connects seamlessly into the case.
-A folding Oysterclasp is used to close the bracelet of the Rolex Datejust 41, while the Rolex-patented Easylink rapid extension system allows you to easily increase the bracelet length by approximately 5 mm.
+The Rolex Datejust 41 comes on either a stainless steel Oyster or Jubilee bracelet.
+Fun fact: the Jubilee, a five-piece link metal bracelet, was made especially for the launch of the Oyster Perpetual Datejust in 1945.
+My preference is still for the Oyster bracelet but that’s personal taste.
+Both feature the new concealed attachment system beneath the bezel.
+This allows the bracelet to connect seamlessly into the case.
+A folding Oysterclasp closes the bracelet.
+The patented Easylink rapid extension system allows you to increase the bracelet length by up to 5 mm.
 Perfect for those hot summer afternoons when you need to roll up your shirt-sleeves.

 For more information and official pricing in your region, check out www.rolex.com